Richter Trial Lawyers Blog legal updates and articles

 In the recent case of MAV v.
 EKM, 2016 BCSC 594, John M. Richter appeared on behalf of father, MAV.
 In that case, MAV was applying for increased parenting time of his three boys.
 Since the date of separation in August 2015, the children had been primarily staying with the mother in the parties’ former […]

-Wills Variation: Protecting Women and Children
+Wills Variation: Protecting Women and Children in British Columbia

 March 30, 2016